 Using a combination of customer focus groups, one on ones, email surveys, social media polls, phone surveys, and online surveys to get customer feedback, we can get crystal clear on the demographics and motivations of your target audience.

 The thing with a brand audit is the best ideas can come from the most unexpected places, but you’ll never know if you don’t look.
 A consumer frustration or customer service interaction might change the direction of how a company delivers on their brand promise.
 We notice what resonates with your intended audience.

 Walk a mile in your customers’ shoes by understanding their Path to purchase.
 Review your business logo, brochures, sales sheets, product packaging, signage, business cards and advertising.
 What is your online presence?
 Review your business website, social media channels, email marketing, newsletters, and content marketing pieces.
 Where is web traffic coming from?
 Using analytics, assess your bounce rate?
 If visitors leave your site leave right away, it’s not as effective as it should be.
 What is your conversion rate?
 Is it rising or falling?
 Where are the weak points in your sales funnel?

-Are all of these elements consistent in terms of design, colour and tone of voice?
-And most importantly are they “on-brand” for who you are?
+Are all of these elements consistent in design, colour and tone of voice?
+And most importantly, are they “on-brand” for who you are?

 5. Evaluate your marketplace

 Who are your biggest competitors?
-More often than not companies don’t have an objective idea of what’s currently happening in their competitive landscape.
-When talking to your customers find out who else they are considering in the mix when trying to choose a provider for your product or service.
+More often than not, companies don’t have an accurate idea of what’s currently happening in their competitive landscape.
+When talking to your customers, find out who else they are considering in the mix when trying to choose a provider for your product or service.

 Assess their marketing and advertising materials, websites, social media presence, and customer service.
 You can also ask customers, members of your target market and even your employees the same questions about your competitors’ brands as you asked about yours.